I've made several planters out of pieces of Styrofoam, which is used for protecting small appliances or electronics during transit.

 I use Porch and Floor Acrylic Enamel paint for a first coat, and let that dry completely.
 The second and third coats are usually partial coats using plain old Acrylic Craft Paint.

 The piece then has to be scraped with the side of a knife, or a rasp.
-I use an old serrated cutting knife to give the styrofoam some character, and get rid of the smooth finish and square edges.
+I use an old serrated cutting knife to give the Styrofoam some character, and get rid of the smooth finish and square edges.
 I want it to look like a piece of tufa rock, or Hypertufa.

 Then I paint it with one coat of the porch and floor enamel - I usually have a can of this on hand, in a grey color, just because it's such a good base for painting with acrylic craft paints, which is the next step.
 See more rustic paint techniques here.